Following the Human Thread in Social Navigation: Results

 \subsection{Qualitative Results}

 We qualitatively demonstrate the results in our proposed SDA.
 Firstly, we showcase the agent's ability to locate the humanoid within the environment by moving around, followed by its capability to follow the humanoid within the environment.
 Subsequently, we present two specific behaviors where the agent briefly spots the humanoid and one where it moves backward to create space for passage.
 Fig.~\ref{fig:qualitative_strategy} shows an episode where the agent and the human are located in different rooms at the start.
 Then, the agent begins its search for the humanoid by navigating within the environment until the encounter takes place.
-After the encounter, the agent then transitions into the follow phase.
+After the encounter, the agent then transitions into the follow phase. \paragraph{Latent Analysis.}

-The episode in Fig.~\ref{fig:qualitative} (left) illustrates the agent's capability to track the human even when it is briefly observed.
-As the agent searches for the target in the bathroom, the humanoid swiftly passes in front of the door (Step 145) and disappears from the agent's view again (Step 150).
-Due to learned social dynamics, the agent exploits the humanoid's behavior and begins to follow it.

-In the right episode in Fig.~\ref{fig:qualitative}, the agent has already located the human and its objective is to follow it.
-It is observed that at Step 340, the human decides to move backward, prompting the agent to move backward as well, creating the necessary space for passage by Step 360.
-Then, it continues its task of following.

-\paragraph{Limitations.} Table~\ref{tab:main} shows a dependency of stage 2 performance on the adaptability of information, highlighting the significance of this factor in determining the model's effectiveness.
-Another limitation arises from having benchmarked the proposed model only in simulation and the reliance on information during training that is not easily accessible outside simulation (trajectories).
-Mitigating these limitations, the advent of Habitat 3.0~\cite{puig2023habitat}, has greatly minimized the domain gap between simulated and real environments.